This Citrus Kombucha is sweet and tart with grapefruit, orange, lemon, and lime juices. Sweetened with maple syrup for added sweetness.

 The first fermentation of kombucha is when you combine sweetened tea, a kombucha scoby, and some starter tea.
 You let it ferment for 7-21 days and the result is uncarbonated unflavored kombucha.

-For the second fermentation you remove the scoby and take that kombucha you made in the first fermentation and add flavor.
+For the second fermentation, you remove the scoby and take that kombucha you made in the first fermentation and add flavor.
 You let it ferment for another 3-5 days in sealed bottles.
-The result is a fizzy flavored drink.
+The result is a fizzy-flavored drink.

-You can ferment the flavored kombucha up to 14 days.
+You can ferment the flavored kombucha for up to 14 days.
 It all depends on the amount of sugar content in the flavor you're adding, and the temperature of the room.

 Warmer temperatures will cause faster fermentation, and higher sugar content will also speed up fermentation.